misskey-dev/misskey-hub/src/en/เอกสาร/ติดตั้ง/docker.md

-Create Misskey instance with Docker
+Create Misskey instance wit)h Docker
 ================================================================

 This guide describes how to install and setup Misskey with Docker.